controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 Do NOT modify the following parameters:

-- **bhom_class** : leave as is to use the previously imported "ControlMEvent" event class.
+- **bhom_class** : leave as is to use the previously imported "ControlMAlert" event class.
 - **alert_updates** : leave as is to use the default field names for HCTM alerts.
 If you have previously modified the JSON template for alerts in HCTM, restore the default alert fields (as documented in the [Alerts Template reference](https://docs.bmc.com/docs/saas-api/alerts-template-reference-1144242602.html)).

 ## Additional information